ec-europa/europa-component-library/docs/Migrating-v4.md

 - The picture and the banner credit are now wrapper in a container `ecl-banner__picture-container` to handle the new position of the credit text.
 - Three variants only: `plain-background`, `text-overlay` (replacing text-hightlight) and `text-box`, the `image-overlay` one doesn't exist anymore.
+- Default display is now left, instead of centered.
+If you wish to have the banner centered, set the `centered` parameter to true

 ### Breadcrumb